zorzysty/confront/README.md

 (spinner for two seconds)
 (Error: ) Promise rejected
 ```

 ### HTML
 Your command can also return HTML which will be displayed inside ConFront.
-ConFront will try to guess if the returned valuse is HTML, but you can spare it the work by setting type to "html".
-It's useful especially when we need to format result, for example using table:
+ConFront will try to guess if the returned value is HTML, but you can spare it the work by explicitly setting type to "html".
+It's useful especially when we need to format the outcome, for example built-in `help` command is using html table:
 ```
 const displayHelp = () => {
 	const tableStart = "<table class='confront-table'>";